robert/robert.github.com/_posts/2019-12-01-pfab3-analyze-commute.md

 +------------------+     +-------------------+
 ```

-This split-up structure gives us all the benefits that we've talked about at length in previous PFABs.
+This split-up structure gives us all the benefits that we've talked about at length in [previous][pfab1] [PFABs][pfab2].
 For example `commute_handler.py` doesn't have to know anything about how `database_handler.py` works.
 And so long as `commute_handler.py` returns its commute data in a consistent format, `database_handler.py` doesn't have to know anything about where it came from.
 These isolations make understanding and updating the code much simpler.

 ## 2. Using a database